hyrmn/hyr.mn/src/posts/swapping-numbers.md

 | SwapWithInterlock | 10 | 20 |  3.0909 ns | 0.0334 ns | 0.0261 ns |
 ```

-We can trust BenchmarkDotNet to give us useful measurements because it's handled all of the work of warmup, works to remove noise, and repeats runs to get useful data.
+We can trust BenchmarkDotNet to give us useful measurements because it's handled all of the execution warmup, works to remove noise, and repeats runs to get useful data.

 ## Wrapping up

-So, at least in C#, the temp variable and tuple approach are the best.
+So, at least in C#, the temp variable and tuple approach are the fastest.
 And, in my mind, the two most readable as well.

 If you show up at an interview and they ask you to swap two numbers without using a third, you can push back and dazzle them with science.

 If you like the tuple syntax, then you should go with that.
 If you prefer the temp, then that's fine too.
 While I'm not in love with the tuple version, I would say that will be the canonical version you'll encounter in the wild and I can live with that.

 Before I go, I wanted to dive into the temp version and tuple version further.
 This time with a look at the generated [IL](https://en.wikipedia.org/wiki/Common_Intermediate_Language).
 My go-to tool for this on Windows is [ILSpy](https://www.microsoft.com/en-us/p/ilspy/9mxfbkfvsq13?SilentAuth=1&wa=wsignin1.0&activetab=pivot:overviewtab).